3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 The good news is that a lot of the items are not super expensive so you can just pick up something on this list here and there.

-An extra $10-$15 on your Amazon order for the month and before you know it you will have a much better survival kit for your pet than you can get spending a lot for kits already put together for you.
 The kits I have looked at seem to have a lot of unnecessary things in them and lack some of the more important things.

 Do you have something to add to this list?
 Please let us know in the comments below.